polywrap/wrap-integrations/system/cache/README.md

 # Cache
 It is a caching library for the wrappers.
 Wrappers can store and retrieve data on cache using this library.

 This library has been implemented in easily extensible way.
 It provides a common caching interface that can be shared across various caching implementations.
-We have already implemented the in-memory cache implementation and will be adding more such implementations.
+We have already implemented the in-memory cache implementation and will be adding more such implementations like local-storage, memcache, redis, ceramic, etc.

 ## Usage